fixrb/brutal/README.md

 ### YAML manifest

 __Brutal__ needs configuration files in YAML format to know how to write tests.
-Configuration file names are suffixed by `_brutal.yaml` and composed of 4 top-level sections:
+Configuration file names are suffixed by `_brutal.yaml` and composed of 7 top-level sections:

-* `header` - Specifies the code to execute before generating the test suite.
+* `header` - Specifies a block of lines to be executed once before all examples.
+* `before` - Specifies a block of lines to be executed before each example.
 * `subject` - Specifies the template of the code to be declined across contexts.
 * `contexts` - Specifies a list of variables to populate the subject's template.
 * `actuals` - Specifies templates to challenge evaluated subjects & get results.
+* `after` - Specifies a block of lines to be executed after each example.
+* `footer` - Specifies a block of lines to be executed once after all examples.

 ### Command line